 What happens if I don’t specify a retention policy?

-, meaning the annotation won’t be available at runtime. -
+The default isCLASS, meaning the annotation won’t be available at runtime. -

 Can I make a meta-annotation itself documented?

-Yes, meta-annotations can be annotated with@Documented
+Yes, meta-annotations can be annotated with@Documented. -

 Why is

-important in API design?
+@Documentedimportant in API design?

 It ensures that developers see important annotations in Javadoc, improving usability. -